 United States Adult Cystic Fibrosis Association, Inc (USACFA) just released the Summer 2018 edition of the CF Roundtable quarterly newsletter.
-In the past, we have provided a PDF version of the newsletter through our website; however, we have been advised by USACFA that this method of sharing the content may have a negative effect on their revenues.
+In the past, we have provided a PDF version of the newsletter through our website.
 Starting with this announcement, we will provide the link where you can download the newsletter or read it on line.

 - You can download the current (and prior) issues here: http://www.cfroundtable.com/newsletter/order-back-issues/